-Feeling like you’re the only one doing the housework?
-Then read this for tips on how to get your husband to help around the house more.
+Feel like you’re the only one doing the housework?
+Check out these tips on how to get your husband to help around the house.

 He replies, “Why would I want to do the dishes?”